 Master of Education in Educational Studies

 Whether you work in education or industry, community or public service, it is vital to understand how teaching and learning operate.
-How do you build learning environments that encourage rigour, creativity and care?
-Have you considered how issues such as power, belonging, motivation, culture, and leadership a ect organizational and per- sonal experience?
+How do you build learning environments that encourage rigor, creativity and care?
+Have you considered how issues such as power, belonging, motivation, culture, and leadership affect organizational and personal experience?
 The Master of Education at Trent offers graduate students the opportunity to explore educational theory and research.
 We hope to guide you in gaining the critical insights needed for transformative practice.

 The Master of Education is an ideal degree for careers such as teaching, educational administration, higher education, healthcare, environmental organizations, social work, business, psychology and community learning.
 Because the Master of Education can be utilized in a variety of settings, it is a valuable degree for today’s dynamic workforce.

 The M.Ed. in Educational Studies program is deeply aligned with Trent University’s mission, offering a truly interdisciplinary approach to educational studies.
 This interdisciplinary focus combined with a critical theory approach, a commitment to Indigenous education and a focus on social and ecological justice, make this program unique.
 The courses and research committees are designed to foster collaboration across a number of disciplines, theoretical perspectives and frameworks.
 Students can draw on the expertise of core faculty from education and a range of other departments, such as business administration, Canadian studies, English literature, Indigenous studies, history and psychology.